RandyPatterson/AOAI_Student/Challenge-02.md

 ## Description

-In this challenge, you will configure the reference application to use your Azure OpenAI GPT-4o model and finish the implementation of the chat API to respond to user prompts.
+In this challenge, you will be provide a starter application that will require you to complete the implementation of the chat API.
+You will configure the reference application to use the Azure OpenAI GPT-4o model.

 ## Getting Familiar With the Reference Application